ShivaniKamble015/PowerBI/README.md

 # PowerBI_Project_Dashboard
-This is a project on Blinkit Sales Analysis
+This is the Power BI end to end projects